itdelatrisu/opsu/README.md

   logged to this file, and other warnings not shown are logged as well.
 * `Songs/`: The beatmap directory (not used if an osu! installation is detected).
   The parser searches all of its subdirectories for .osu files to load.
-* `SongPacks/`: The beatmap pack directory.
-The unpacker extracts all .osz files within this directory to the beatmap directory.
 * `Skins/`: The skins directory.
 Each skin must be placed in a folder within this directory.
 Any game resource (in `res/`) can be skinned by placing a file with the same name in a skin folder.
 Skins can be selected in the options menu.
+* `Replays/`: The replay directory.
+Replays of each completed game are saved as .osr files, and can be viewed at a later time or shared with others.
+* `Import/`: The import directory.
+All beatmap packs (.osz) and skin packs (.osk) are unpacked to the proper location.
+All replays (.osr) are moved to the replay directory, and their scores saved to the scores database.
 * `Screenshots/`: The screenshot directory.
 Screenshots can be taken by pressing the F12 key.
-* `Replays/`: The replay directory.
-Replays of each completed game are saved as .osr files, and can be viewed at a later time or shared with others.
-* `ReplayImport/`: The replay import directory.
-The importer moves all .osr files within this directory to the replay directory and saves the scores in the scores database.
-Replays can be imported from osu! as well as opsu!.
 * `Natives/`: The native libraries directory.
 * `Temp/`: The temporary files directory.
 Deleted when opsu! exits.